Mamaprenista and Chief Operating Officer of Emmanuel Consulting Agency, Julia Akinyooye, on Discovering her Path to Entrepreneurship

 Do you believe in work/life balance?
 What are some of your best tips?

 Yes, highly- I am a single mother and I must say- It takes a lot to keep up.
 You still have to make time for yourself, run a business, attend all school activities, take care of family, and live in the moment.
-I wrote an eBook back in 2018 titled “20 Ways for Moms to Get Work Life Balance: 20 habits in 2018” that I am in the process of updating and will be relaunched and on amazon this year.
-It will have updated tips on what I believe are the best tips that have helped me navigate entrepreneurship.
-Spoiler alert; one tip I share in the eBook that works for me is “outsourcing” areas of your personal and professional life.
+I wrote an eBook back in 2018 titled “20 Ways for Moms to Get Work Life Balance: 20 habits in 2018”.
+In the book, I talk a lot about “outsourcing” areas of your personal and professional life.
 We can’t do it all.
 There are people that can do things better than I can and I am okay with that.
 They can do things in three minutes that I can’t even do in 3 hours.
 My principle is you will take more time trying to “figure it out” when you can be making 3 times the amount you will spend on outsourcing it.
-And it will get done better and more efficiently plus it creates jobs for people like students, retires, stay at home moms, or anyone that wants to keep busy.
+And it will get done better and more efficiently plus it creates jobs for people like students, retirees, stay at home moms, or anyone that wants to keep busy.
 This has been so helpful for me.

 What’s a piece of advice you can share that you wish you’d known when you first started your Entreprenista journey?